daniela20/parsestagram/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories: (Too long to render a gif so it's a video at the link)

 <a href="http://imgur.com/3AzrXh9"><img src="http://imgur.com/3AzrXh9.gif" title="source: imgur.com" /></a>